Navdevl/Xbox-Turbo/README.md

 # Xbox Turbo
 Get the gamertag you want for Xbox

-## Public vs Private:
-The private version is as fast as you need.

- - If you wish to discuss details of the private version, feel free to message me on discord with the following hashtag.
-    - #xboxtubo

- - My discord
-    - nubonix#3648

 ## Requirements:
  - Download chromedriver via https://chromedriver.storage.googleapis.com/73.0.3683.20/chromedriver_win32.zip
    - unzip the chromedriver to your desired destination